unsw-eicrl/l1-gt/README.md

 ## contributions

-Contributions are welcome, particularly:
-- build notes and corrections
-- BOM substitutions
-- mechanical improvements
-- calibration data and failure reports

-Please see `CONTRIBUTING.md` for details.
+Contributions are welcome, but see [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.

 ---

 ## acknowledgements

-L1-GT is developed and built as a research platform for embodied Intelligence & collective robotics at UNSW.
+L1-GT is developed and built as a research platform at UNSW.

 ---